Zero down your fridge and freezer for Christmas

 Embrace the randomness

 Chances are you have some unlabelled items in your freezer that you don’t know what they are.
 This is a case of pot-luck at its best.
 Instead of throwing away frozen food, defrost it.
 Once the food has defrosted you should be able to tell what it is.
 Make sure you eat it within a day of defrosting it.
-Almost anything can be turned into a pie or made into a pancake filling.
+You can turn almost anything into a pie or made into a pancake filling.

 Don’t worry about dates

-There is likely to be an item or two in your pantry that has passed its best before date – but that doesn’t mean you need to throw it away.
+There is likely to be an item or two in your pantry that has passed its best before date – but you don’t necessarily need to throw it away.
 Best before dates refer to the quality of the food, not the safety of it.

 Give it away